andreoliwa/nitpick/docs/cli.rst

     Commands:
       check  Don't modify files, just print the differences. fix    Fix files, modifying them directly.
-      init   Create a configuration file if it doesn't exist already. ls     List of files configured in the Nitpick style.
+      init   Create a [tool.nitpick] section in the configuration file if it... ls     List of files configured in the Nitpick style.

 .. _cli_cmd_fix: